Pizza, salad, and beer at kid friendly Aloha Beer Company on Oahu, Hawaii.

 Oahu’s cuisine celebrates its rich natural resources and multicultural heritage, from the freshest seafood caught daily to the locally grown fruits and vegetables.

-Whether it’s a simple “plate lunch” (two scoops of rice and macaroni salad on the side), a sophisticated fusion dish, or the sweet, tropical flavors of shave ice, dining on Oahu offers a unique opportunity to explore the island’s history, culture, and spirit of aloha.
+Whether it’s a simple “plate lunch” (two scoops of rice and macaroni salad on the side), a sophisticated fusion dish, or the sweet, tropical flavors of shave ice, dining on Oahu offers a unique opportunity to explore the island’s history, culture, and spirit of Aloha.

 The outside of one of many "Malasadamobiles" located on Oahu, Hawaii.
 Sign reads "Leonard's Bakery: Hot Malasadas."
 Window is open and ready for business.